 In order to balance billability and productivity in a company, a calculation is useful.

 The billability can be easily determined by dividing the billable hours by the productive hours.
 It is also an important key figure to keep an eye on.
-If the billability is below 50 percent, there is usually too little money coming in from customers and there is a risk of insolvency in the long term.
+If billability is below 50 percent, there is usually not enough money coming in from customers and there is a risk of insolvency in the long term.

 Productivity is not so easy to determine.
 The calculation depends on the industry.
-It is easier in a production company than in a service company.
-In production, the number of units produced by the company can be divided by the number of employees to obtain the company’s productivity.
+In a manufacturing company, it is easier than in a service company.
+In production, you can divide the number of units produced by the company by the number of employees to obtain the company’s productivity.

 It is also possible to deduct the hours for meetings and business trips and all other non-billable hours from the annual working hours.
 This leaves the hours that theoretically remain for productivity.